english-blog/english-blog.github.io/_posts/2010-12-28-the-greatness-guide-robin-sharma-book-review.md

 * Greatness arrives for those who are never satisfied with what is, no matter how nice it looks.

 * Everyone is a leader.
 But not everyone is the same. - Yes.
-Know your role and perform it to the perfection.
+Know your role and perform it to perfection.

 * Give out what you most want to come back. - The concepts were different.
 Read it